gigasquid/gigasquid.github.io/source/_posts/2016-06-19-book-writing-for-the-busy-programmer.markdown

 So you want to write a book?
 Awesome.
 I've been working on one too for the last year.

-No, it's not really a programming book, but does have code in it.
+No, it's not really a programming book, but it does have code in it.
 It's a sci-fi/fantasy book written for my ten year daughter, but this post isn't about that.
-It's about the tools and setup that I've found work best for me.
+It's about sharing the tools and setup that I've found work best for me.

 ## Tools for Writing